goldenking1113/Crack-MCQ-round/README.md

 # Crack-your-MCQ-round

+**Crack-your-MCQ-round** is a tool designed to help you effortlessly clear the first round of multiple-choice questions (MCQs) during online assessments.
+It captures your screen and provides answers in real-time, making the process smooth and efficient.
+Whether you're working in full-screen mode or need to quickly navigate through questions, this tool has got you covered.

 ### Advantages:
 1. This is the most useful tool to clear your 1st round of MCQ.
 2. It works fine in full-screen mode as well.